Soft-Contact/resto/specs/resto_json_api.md

 <a name="basic-access-authentication"></a>
 ## Basic access authentication

-Soft-Contact JSON API also supports Basic access authentication (over HTTPS) as alternative to the encoding and hash described in [Soft-Contact JSON API Protocol Technical Description](resto_json_api_technical_description.md).
+Restolution JSON API also supports Basic access authentication (over HTTPS) as alternative to the encoding and hash described in [Restolution JSON API Protocol Technical Description](resto_json_api_technical_description.md).
 Note: When using Basic access authentication, the "apiKey" field is NOT required in the request JSON.

 <a name="common-objects"></a>